Orbytel/UDP-multiplexer-for-Gran-Turismo-7-on-PS5./README.md

 ---

 ## Step 4 – Run the script.

-You can either do this by double clicking the python script in Windows, or via Command Prompt (press Win+R buttons on your keyboard, then type 'cmd' into the run box).
-In the black window that opens (command prompt), run the python script using:
+You can either do this by double-clicking the Python script in Windows or via the Command Prompt (press the Win+R buttons on your keyboard, then type 'cmd' into the Run box).
+In the black window that opens (command prompt), run the Python script using:

 ```cmd
 python gt7_multiplexer.py
 ```
 Note: you will need to either navigate to the directory where the gt7_multiplexer.py is located first, or include the full path in the command (i.e. python c:\gt7multiplexer\gt7_multiplexer.py)

-Once the script is running, you may receive a popup from Windows Firewall requesting authorisation for the script.
-Click allow to continue.
+Once the script is running, you may receive a pop-up from Windows Firewall requesting authorisation for the script.
+Click Allow to continue.

 Leave the window open.